The Killer Shrews: Release

-Home video
+Home media

 The Killer Shrews was released on DVD in 1999 by Diamond Entertainment Corporation as a double feature set with the creature feature The Giant Gila Monster.
 In 2001 it appeared on a DVD double feature with I Bury the Living instead, from Madacy Entertainment, and for the first time as a standalone DVD release, from K-Tel Entertainment.
 A colorized version of The Killer Shrews was released on DVD by Legend Films in 2007, again as a double feature set with The Giant Gila Monster.
 The satirical TV show Mystery Science Theater 3000 riffed on the movie in an episode during its fourth season.
 MST3K's version of The Killer Shrews was released on DVD by Rhino Home Video as part of the show's Volume 7 boxed set.
+The film was released on Blu-ray by the Film Masters label on September 26, 2023, yet again as part of a double-feature with its original theatrical co-feature The Giant Gila Monster.

 Reception

 On Rotten Tomatoes, The Killer Shrews holds an approval rating of 50%, based on 10 reviews, with a weighted average rating of 4.6 out of 10.
 Leonard Maltin awarded the movie 2.5 out of 4 stars, calling it "an inventive but silly sci-fi tale".
+In a 1976 interview, rock musician Frank Zappa cited this film as one of his favorites.

 Despite mixed reviews, the movie was a commercial success.
 Unlike many American creature features of the time, it was released internationally adding to its profits.